rocksavagetech/dynamicfifo/README.md

 ### Generating Verilog RTL

-To generate the System Verilog RTL, a helper app can be found in the main class file (DynamicFifo.scala) and executed as follows:
+To generate an example configuration of SystemVerilog RTL, a helper app can be found in the main class file (DynamicFifo.scala) and executed as follows:

 ```
 $ sbt
 sbt:dynamicfifo>
-sbt:dynamicfifo> runMain chiselWare.DynamicFifo
+sbt:dynamicfifo> runMain tech.rocksavage.chiselware.DynamicFifo.Main
 ```

 The RTL will be generated in the ```./generated``` directory.